TheNewPing/POTline/README.md

 - `cluster`: Cluster configuration to use (currently supports `snellius`, `habrok`).
 - `sweep_path`: Output path for the experiments.
 - `repo_path`: Path where POTLine has been cloned, used to handle modules and python scripts for Slurm jobs
-- `slurm_watcher`: Slurm options for general watcher, currently used only in the conversion phase.
+- `slurm_watcher`: Slurm options for general watcher, currently used only in the conversion phase. **NOTE: MACE needs a GPU for the conversion phase**
 - `slurm_opts`: Currently not used, keep always `{}`
 - `modules`: Scripts to source for general jobs, currently used only in the conversion phase.
 - `py_scripts`: Python scripts to run before general jobs execution, currently used only in the conversion phase.

 ### Deep training
 - `max_epochs`: Max number of epochs for deeper training on best models.
-- `slurm_watcher`: Slurm options for best models training watcher, has only to dispatch the training jobs and collect their results, so it needs a **low time and resources**.
+- `slurm_watcher`: Slurm options for best models training watcher, has only to dispatch the training jobs and collect their results, so it needs **low time and resources**.
 - `slurm_opts`: Slurm options for best models training jobs, **allocate resources according to the model, GPU usage is reccomended**.
 - `modules`: Scripts to source for best models training.
 - `py_scripts`: Python scripts to run before best models training.